bplrdev/AuraPass/README.md

 <br/>

-**AuraPass is a modern, beautiful, and secure password manager that runs entirely on your local machine.** Your privacy is paramount; your data is encrypted with a master password using the Web Crypto API and never leaves your device.
+**AuraPass is a modern and secure password manager that runs entirely on your local machine.** Your privacy is paramount; your data is encrypted with a master password using the Web Crypto API and never leaves your device.
 Built for those who value security, privacy, and a clean user experience.

 <br/>